-For a complete statement of student rights under the Family Educational Rights and Privacy Act (FERPA), see Article 8 (Administrative Regulations) (PDF) of UB’s Rules and Regulations and UB's Access to Student Information Family Educational Rights and Privacy Act (FERPA) Policy.
+For a complete statement of student rights under the Family Educational Rights and Privacy Act (FERPA), see Article 8 (Administrative Regulations) of UB’s Rules and Regulations and UB’s Access to Student Information Family Educational Rights and Privacy Act (FERPA) Policy.

 The preceding information constitutes official public notice of the university’s compliance with the Family Educational Rights and Privacy Act.
-Any student having questions about this should contact the Office of Student Affairs and Services, 542 Capen Hall, 716-645-2982.
+Any student having questions about this should contact the Office of Student Conduct and Advocacy, 9 Norton Hall, 716-645-6154.

 FERPA was enacted to protect student information.
 It mandates that you, the student, are allowed to inspect your education records and limit others from reviewing that information without your permission, unless allowable as described below.